Excepted Benefits Final Rule to Include Limited Wraparound Benefits

 What are plan sponsors allowed to do?

-Plan sponsors will be permitted to offer wraparound coverage to employees who purchase an individual policy in the Marketplace or with a private insurance carrier.
+Plan sponsors are permitted to offer wraparound coverage to employees who purchase an individual policy in the Marketplace or with a private insurance carrier.
 The final rules describe two pilot programs: one that will provide wraparound benefits for part-time workers and another for wraparound benefits for multi-state plans from the Marketplace.

 The maximum benefit of the wraparound coverage will not be able to exceed the greater of the annual health FSA contribution limit, which is $2,550 for the calendar year 2015 or 15 percent of the primary plan cost.